michaelairola/michaelairola.github.io/_posts/2020-12-08-covid-death-analysis.md

 I really only have one guess for this; Pandemic-halting ordinances have contributed to a stagnating economy and a lack of social outlets for these demographics, increasing total amount of suicides and overdoses.
 Look [here](https://www.ama-assn.org/system/files/2020-12/issue-brief-increases-in-opioid-related-overdose.pdf), [here](https://www.ehstoday.com/health/media-gallery/21121766/cdc-reports-lower-drug-overdose-rates-while-suicides-climb-photo-gallery), [here](https://www.liebertpub.com/doi/10.1089/POP.2020.0230), and [here](https://www.cdc.gov/coronavirus/2019-ncov/cdcresponse/accomplishments/excess-death-data.html) for some interesting reads.

-Regardless of reason, there were still ***86 thousand*** excess deaths this year not directly tied to COVID-19, and most of these deaths skew young.
+Regardless of reason, there were still ***86,000*** excess deaths this year not directly tied to COVID-19, and most of these deaths skew young.
 How many life-years were lost because of pandemic-halting ordinances?
 Was it worth it?
 It's really hard to tell.
 But judging by these numbers, It's a lot closer than most people would believe.

 This brings us to the third trolley problem.
 On the first set of tracks, we have the elderly, the auto-immune and the people with pre-existing conditions.
 On the other set of tracks, we have those struggling economically and those about to commit suicide.
 I'm not sure which choice is right; all I know is we pulled the lever.